 The Sinclair ZX80 was a home computer brought to market in 1980 by Sinclair Research of Cambridge, England.
-It was notable for being the first computer available in the UK for under a hundred pounds (a price tag of £99.95, to be exact).
+It was notable for being the first computer available in the UK for under £100 (a price tag of £99.95 for the ready-built model).
 It was available in kit form, where purchasers had to assemble and solder it together, and as a ready-built version at a slightly higher cost for those without the skill or inclination to build their own unit.
 The ZX80 was very popular straight away, and for some time there was a waiting list of several months for either version of the machine.

 Sinclair ZX80 Manuals:

 Magazines RELATED to Sinclair ZX80 in our Library

 This exhibit has a reference ID of CH49520.
 Please quote this reference ID in any communication with the Centre for Computing History.